 Cheer words should incorporate school/organization pride, honor, tradition, and sportsmanship.
-Cheers that are negative, insulting to other teams or the judges may reflect a lower School/Organization Representation or Crowd Appeal score.
+Cheers that are negative, insulting to other teams or the judges may reflect a lower score.

 In general, performances from school-based teams, including but not limited to the actual routine, signs, cheers, chants and hand signals/gestures, should adhere to outfitting, performance and music guidelines and criteria in place and approved by the administration or institution which the team represents.